Skip To Content

 Yes, checks and contributions from Donor Advised Funds can be made payable to “Nkwuwils Solidarity Program of NeighborWorks Montana,” EIN 81-0543240, and sent to NeighborWorks Montana, P.O.
 Box 1025, Great Falls MT 59403.

 Financial contributions are the focus of the Fall 2024 pilot campaign, and will continue to be a key foundation of the Nk̓ʷúwilš program in the future.
+A monthly contribution can be made as low as $1 per month.
 We understand that contributions can come in many forms, and that not everyone is able to contribute financially.
 Please be patient as we develop participation opportunities and build a solidarity community offering support in a variety of ways.

 The Bitterroot Salish people call themselves the Séliš.
 Since time immemorial, they lived primarily in the Stevensville area, and were forced to relocate to the Flathead Reservation in 1891, after decades of broken treaty negotiations starting with the Hellgate Treaty of 1855.
 They joined the Ql̓ispé, a sister tribe sharing the same language, already living in the Mission Valley.
 The Ksanka people are one of several bands of Ksanka-ȼ Ktunaxa (Kootenai) people.
 The Ksanka lived in the area now called Libby, and were pushed from the north and west onto the Flathead Reservation.
 These three groups comprise the Confederated Salish and Kootenai Tribes.